SQL Query

 IN

-operator can be used to see if a customer is a member of a set.
+The IN operator is used to see if a customer is a member of a set.

 select *